boomerang-io/flow.service.listener/README.md

 It also has domain specific endpoints to consume events from specific sources that may not meet this specification such as DockerHub and Slack webhooks.

-Events that are consumed will be translated to a CloudEvent and submitted to the Workflow Service via [NATS Jetstream][13] or HTTP depending what has been configured.
+Events that are consumed will be translated to a CloudEvent and submitted to the Workflow Service via HTTP or by publishing and consuming messages through [NATS Jetstream][13], depending on what has been configured.

 ## Dependencies